philipokiokio/SediPack/README.md

 # Sedipack

-This is a simple package that is created to provide support to earth scientist and earth engineers (students in particuar).
+This is a simple package that is created to provide support to earth scientist and earth engineers (students in particular).
 This package seeks to help create an open-source solution to grain-size statistical analysis, and the production of grain plots.

 Sedi pack is born out of the problems faced during the earlier days of the my Senior year project.
 The Problem I faced was: Software and Activation Keys which is or was expensive to get.
 After Which I then thought to my self why was there no existing way to do it in python.
 Then I went to work.

-## Available Functions.
+# Available Functions/Processes.

 The Package comprises of 4 Houses  of serveral functions.